 - Recommended.
 Install a third-party plugin such as Health Check & Troubleshooting.
 Unlike the steps below, it allows you to disable your active theme and all plugins for you only, not for your website visitors.
 It’s truly the best and safest option.

 - Radical.
-Since two common WordPress errors, white screen of death and “this site is experiencing technical difficulties” are also fixed by disabling one or all addons, and your active theme, follow the same steps.
+Two common WordPress errors, white screen of death and “this site is experiencing technical difficulties” are also fixed by disabling one or all add-ons, and your active theme, following the same steps.

 What are my options?